The Main Parts of a Plant With Their Functions

-Ripened ovary found in flower after fertilization.
-The ovules after fertilization make the seed, which is then fertilized so new plants can grow.
+They are the ripened ovary found in flower after fertilization.
+The ovules after fertilization make the seed, which is then fertilized to form new plants.

 - Protecting the growing seeds

-Thus different part of a plant has specific functions towards its reproduction, growth, and development.
-They all work in combination with each other and provide distinct advantages to a plant.
+Thus although each part of a plant has its specific functions, they all work in combination to provide distinct advantages in plant growth and survival.

 Ans.
-Petals of a flower attract pollinators in a plant.
+The colorful part of a flower called petals helps to attract pollinators in a plant.

 Ans.
-The leaves of a plant are responsible for making its food.
+The leaves of a plant are responsible for making its own food for survival.

 Ans.
 Stamen is the pollen-producing part of a flowering plant.

 Ans.
-Potato tubers are the stem of a potato plant.
+Potato is the stem of a potato plant.

 Ans.
 Broccoli is the under-developed flower and the stalk of the broccoli plant.

 Article was last reviewed on Friday, April 17, 2020